wavded/www/content/post/callback-hell.md

 })
 ```

 Callback hell is subjective, as heavily nested code can be perfectly fine sometimes.
 Asynchronous code is _hellish_ when it becomes overly complex to manage the flow.
 A good question to see how much "hell" you are in is: how much refactoring pain would I endure if `doAsync2` happened before `doAsync1`?
-The goal isn’t about removing levels of indentation but rather writing modular (and testable!) code that is easy to reason about and resilient.
+The goal isn't about removing levels of indentation but rather writing modular (and testable!) code that is easy to reason about and resilient.

 In this article, we will write a module using a number of tools and libraries to show how control flow can work.
-We’ll even look at an up and coming solution made possible by the _next_ version of Node.
+We’ll even look at an up and coming solution made possible by the *next* version of Node.

 ## The problem

-Let’s say we want to write a module that finds the largest file within a directory.
+Let's say we want to write a module that finds the largest file within a directory.

 ```js
 var findLargest = require('./findLargest')